drohhyn/logseq-rss-list/README.md

 2. Type `/rsslist` in the editor to activate the slash command
 3. Enter the RSS feed URL when prompted
 4. The plugin will fetch and display recent (20) entries as clickable links
+5. Reload the entries of feeds in the current page from the toolbar

 ## Local Development